Risk Factors for Osteoporosis: Medications

-- Blood thinning agents when necessary for chronic use (such as long-term use of coumadin or heparin)
+- Blood thinning agents when prescribed for long-term use (such as coumadin or heparin).

 If you take any of the above medications, speak to your healthcare provider about how to protect your bones.
 Do not stop or change the way you take any medication without medical advice.

 There are some very simple steps to take to help protect your bones:

 Eat a variety of healthy (nutrient-rich) foods.
 Make half your plate vegetables and fruit, add lean protein, include whole grains, select heart-healthy fats, and remember to include a calcium-rich food or drink at each meal.
 For more information about healthy food choices, go to www.choosemyplate.gov